 I have no idea when my love for film began.
-Was it when I was a toddler, or was it ingrained into my nature before I was even born?
+Was it when I was a toddler?
+Or was it ingrained into my nature before I was even born?
 Because, honestly, I cannot remember a time when I wasn't watching and adoring movies.
-I sometimes wonder which was my first movie to watch.
-But alas, I will probably never know.
+I sometimes wonder which was my first movie to watch, but, alas, I will likely never know.
 Regardless of how it came about, the love has grown and influenced my life over the years.

 I never considered filmmaking as a hobby, a profession, or in any form until 2005.
 It was then that I wrote, produced, directed, filmed, and edited a short film, The Passenger.
-It was a small project with only a few friends gathered to help me turn my idea into reality.
+It was a small project with merely a few friends gathered to help me turn my idea into reality.
 However, that little project was a huge influence on my life.
-Unfortunately, no, it didn't turn me into a feature film director, but it did boost my confidence in my abilities.
-In 2006, I helped a friend film his own short film.
-Then, in 2007, I wrote a new, much longer script, Fire Lake, which I hoped to also turn into another short film.
-I was set to play the character of Trip.
-A couple of friends were set to play Joe and Chris.
-Sadly, though, I couldn't find enough interested, reliable people to fill out the rest of the cast.
-So the filming of the project fell through.
-Nevertheless, I'm still proud of the script and the determination I had while writing it.
-And again, it was a good experience that influenced my life.
-If I had not written Fire Lake, I don't think I would be writing today.
+Unfortunately, no, it didn't turn me into a feature film director, but it did prove to myself that I could turn a creative idea into something tangible.

-As for my favorite movies, I'm usually attracted to Classic, Foreign, and Indie movies.
+As for my favorite films, I'm usually attracted to Classic, Foreign, and Indie movies.
 It's rare for a big-budget Hollywood movie to leave me feeling anything but disappointed.
 Regardless of when, where, or for how much money a film was made, I find there's nothing better than an intricate mystery, brimming with suspense.
-Hence, my favorite movie overall is Alfred Hitchcock's Rear Window, starring Jimmy Stewart and Grace Kelly.
+Hence, my overall favorite film is Alfred Hitchcock's Rear Window, starring Jimmy Stewart and Grace Kelly.